mrismanaziz/Reforestation/README.md

-## Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+## Did you know the first French fries weren't actually cooked in France?
+They were cooked in Greece.